Rei-SwitchBot/faq/en-us/Keypad.md

 [How to replace the battery of the SwitchBot Keypad?](https://support.switch-bot.com/hc/en-us/articles/6640999556119)

-5. If it still doesn't work, please contact us via "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+5. If it still doesn't work, please provide the following information:

 The current firmware version of the Keypad / Keypad Touch